Astrid Lindgren's plays: Kalle Blomkvist, Nisse Nöjd och Vicke på Vind

-Dramadirekt believes that, in contrast to the darker undertones of the books, the play is more of a satirical nature.
+Dramadirekt believed that, in contrast to the darker undertones of the books, the play is more of a satirical nature.
 In addition, the children stand for responsibility and reason, while the adults are presented as selfish or naive.
-Carina Bergius of Södermanlands Nyheter praises the strong dialogues of the play.
-She thinks the play makes the audience smile and laugh.
+Carina Bergius of Södermanlands Nyheter praised the strong dialogues of the play and also thought that the play makes the audience smile and laugh.

 Som dom gör i Amerika in America

 Som dom gör i Amerika in America (How they do it in America) is the short version of the play in one act.
 Kalle Blomquist and his friends do not appear in this version of the play.
 In this play, the street musicians Nisse and Vicke want to kidnap Hulda in order to extort money from her rich sister.
-However, Hulda calls for the police.
+Hulda calls for the police.
 The police officer Rask catches the criminals in front of the house.
 The kidnappers are stopped before they can kidnap anyone.
 This version of the play differs significantly from the original version.
 Som dom gör i Amerika was published in 1984 in the Swedish book Barnteater i en akt by Ingvar Holm & Ulla-Britt Janzon.